uEmacs/uEmacs/README.md

 - the **wip** branch contains modifications ported from my own work or other sources to make this version more usable while keeping the same philosophy.

-Feel free to file an issue if you have questions or suggestions.
+Feel free to file an [issue](https://github.com/uEmacs/uEmacs/issues) or start a [discussion](https://github.com/uEmacs/uEmacs/discussions) if you have questions or suggestions.

 chqrlie